wtripp180901/azimuth-tenancy/README.md

 > [!NOTE]
 > Even though Azimuth is being deployed in "apps-only" mode, `azimuth-ops` currently still assumes
-> the presence of an OpenStack cloud into which the Azimuth instance will be deployed.
+> the presence of an OpenStack cloud onto which the Azimuth instance will be deployed.

 Add the following configuration to the environment to disable all the cloud-based functionality and leave only the Kubernetes apps functionality: